-Our current approach is intended to disrupt any such assumptions via a critical approach to the conditions of game design and production.
+Our current approach is intended to disrupt any such assumptions via a critical stance towards game design and production.
 We ask our design students to engage in multiple reflections on the context and conditions they themselves experience when producing their artefacts (e.g. Nicoll and Keogh, 2019), or when playing games.
-Such reflections on the game engine - where they, as users, are placed in a position somewhat analogous to their players - has proven useful because it emphasises context, and by doing so, helps to undermine an attachment to deterministic accounts of meaning.
-We have found that by bringing reflexivity and criticality to their work with platforms, students themselves experience the instability and ephemerality of conditions of game production: features are added/removed, functions are deprecated, assets stop working in new versions of the software.
-This experience, combined with other guided activities where students reflect about their own experiences as designers and players in tandem - e.g. playtest activities where students play simultaneously the role of researchers and participants and write short reflective texts on their experiences - supports students towards an understanding of the ways in which meanings, in games, are contextual and contingent on conditions and subject to the heterogeneity of play, and players.
+Such reflections on the game engine where they, as users, are placed in a position somewhat analogous to their players - has proven useful because it emphasises context, and by doing so, helps to undermine an attachment to deterministic accounts of meaning, especially to students focused on developing technical skills.
+We have found that by bringing reflexivity (de Paula, 2021) and criticality to their work with platforms, students themselves experience the instability and ephemerality of conditions of game production: features are added/removed; functions are deprecated or subverted for new finalities, different than those envisioned by engine developers.
+This experience, combined with other guided activities where students reflect about their own experiences as designers and players in tandem - e.g. playtest activities where students play simultaneously the role of researchers and participants and write short reflective texts on their experiences (see Waern, 2013) - supports students towards an understanding of the ways in which meaning-making, in games, is contextual and subject to the heterogeneity of play.
+These activities, therefore, promote a more nuanced model to produce particular arguments about 'meaning' (e.g. a stabler version encoded by the designer such as a game critiquing '996' work culture in China) while recognising that such 'meaning' is not absolute, and that players might 'interpret' the same game in many different ways, destabilising the idea of an ever compliant, susceptible player.